getodk/docs/docs/tutorial-shared-choices.rst

 Your turn
 ~~~~~~~~~
-* Require submission review before new sites are created.

 * Add a ``capacity`` property to sites to keep track of how many people each site can accommodate.
 Fill in ``capacity`` values for existing sites using the Central interface.
 Extend the "Add site" form so that a capacity can be specified.
 Update the "Take attendance" form so that the number of attendees is capped by the site capacity.

 * Expand on the "Add site" form so that it can also be used to change a site label.
 It should not be possible to change existing site codes.
 You'll need to learn how to write forms to create or update Entities (see :ref:`quick reference <entities-quick-update>`).
 After giving it a try, see `an example <https://docs.google.com/spreadsheets/d/1hh5RQjN_4-A4cH-Lo2MYEviTxUDEei4d0v2nCp01dek>`_.